juji-io/datalevin/benchmarks/write-bench/README.md

 * `transact-async`

 Both are durable by default.
-In the case of `transact-async`, the returned future is only realized when the data are flushed to disk.
+In the case of `transact-async`, the returned future is only realized after the data are flushed to disk.

 `transact` is just the blocked version of `transact-async` so it is not tested.
 There are two faster `init-db` and `fill-db` functions that directly load